 The trigger port socket contains an earth return connection pin for the 8 opto-isolated trigger pins.
 When the trigger pins are connected to the earth return pin they will change the currently active preset to the user preset triggered by that pin.
 If more than one pin is pulled low at the same time the pin with the lowest number will take priority.
 E.G. if all pins are pulled low trigger 1 will take priority.
-Once the trigger pin disconnects from the earth return connection the processor will return processing to the normally active preset.
+Once the trigger pin disconnects from the earth return processing to the normally active preset.